jeffreysorgen/golf-club-sensors/docs/thoughtsandnotes.md

 #
 Bought motion.golf domain 21nov9
 #
+There are a lot of new data science people out there.
+I need to capitalize on those fresh skills and provide a place for those skills to be useful.
+I need to get my ML code/model perfected and I'm giong to need some of these pros to help do that.
+I obviously can't afford to pay a pro.
+But I can offer a dataset to use, with goals to attain.
+As I do some of this on my own, I'll be able to understand where my weaknesses are and then ask for specific milestones to be accomplished well by others.
+I have always thought that **Kaggle** would be a good place to start.
+But there are probably other ways too.
+#

 #
 ##### Immeditate needs:
 I am hoping to capture the attention of someone.
 I don't know who or why or how, but I am trying to listen creatively where I can for opportunities.